-PHOTO: G. WIDMAN/GPTMC be in California.
-Instead, I have divided most of my life between In your 20s, you will hear about California and Washington, D.C. crazy ideas to sell books over the Many of my career opportunities Internet and create something called had their roots in experiences and a "search engine" that charges users recipients? relationships formed in college.
-The absolutely nothing to use - buy JACL scholarship helped make that their stock when they go public. possible.
-Between tuition, room I jest, of course, but make sure you and board and books, college was start investing for retirement -Name: MARK T. UYEDA expensive (even back then), so reeven if it means keeping your old Year of JACL Scholarship ceiving a scholarship award from car for a few more years.
-I did, in Award: 1988 the JACL was greatly appreciated. fact, put money into my 401k and MITSUYUKI Did you know about JACL before IRA after I started my first real YONEMURA MEMORIAL you won the scholarship? job after law school.
-The markets SCHOLARSHIP I knew about the JACL from the have gone up and down in cycles College/University redress effort.
-I had written a term since then.
-But now, as I get older, Attended: GEORGETOWN paper in high school about the leg-I feel a lot better prepared for the UNIVERSITY islation, though the Civil Rights future Name of JACL Chapter That Awarded Scholarship: The Pacific Citizen's mission is to "educate on the past Japanese American experience and to preserve, promote and help the current and future AAPI communities."
-SELANOCO Current Profession: ATTORNEY, FEDERAL GOVERNMENT OUESTIONS:
+PHOTO: G. WIDMAN/GPTMC

+divided most of my life between In your 20s, you will hear about California and Washington, D.C.
+Many of my career opportunities had their roots in experiences and relationships formed in college.
+The JACL scholarship helped make that possible.
+Between tuition, room and board and books, college was Name: MARK T. UYEDA expensive (even back then), so re-Year of JACL Scholarship ceiving a scholarship award from Award: 1988 the JACL was greatly appreciated.
+MITSUYUKI Did you know about JACL before YONEMURA MEMORIAL vou won the scholarship?
+SCHOLARSHIP I knew about the JACL from the College/University redress effort.
+I had written a term Attended: GEORGETOWN paper in high school about the leg-UNIVERSITY islation, though the Civil Rights future Name of JACL Chapter Act of 1988 would not be signed That Awarded Scholarship: into law until a few months after SELANOCO I had graduated.
+When I arrived Current Profession: at Georgetown in the fall of 1988.
+ATTORNEY, FEDERAL

+QUESTIONS:

+GOVERNMENT

+How has receiving a JACL scholarship impacted your life?
+My life changed significantly

+JACL member?